-Newquay Town Council Biodiversity and Nature Protection Policy
+Newquay Town Council (NTC) Biodiversity and Nature Protection Policy

-Newquay, on Cornwall's Atlantic Coast, is a vibrant seaside town blessed with a naturally beautiful coastline and marine environment, greatly appreciated by many of it's residents and visitors.
+Newquay, on Cornwall's Atlantic Coast, is a vibrant seaside town blessed with a naturally beautiful coastline and marine environment, greatly appreciated by many residents and visitors.

-Our locals in and visitors to "One of the Nation's Favourite Seaside Towns" not only appreciate some of Cornwall's finest beaches, but can also enjoy seeing amazing biodiversity in nature in Newquay such as regular seals, and occasional dolphin or porpoise visits to surfers, swimmers, and fishing people.
+Locals in and visitors to "One of the Nation's Favourite Seaside Towns" not only appreciate some of Cornwall's finest beaches, but can also enjoy seeing amazing biodiversity in nature in Newquay such as seals regularly, and occasional bottle-nose dolphin or harbour porpoise visits to surfers, swimmers, and sea anglers.
 In Newquay, a "Best Family Holiday Destination" we are even occasionally lucky to see humpback or fin whales just outside our harbour.
-In Newquay, one of the UK's "Best Seaside Towns for Families" everybody has unique access to the natural environment and ocean, and the bountiful life on it's shores to protect.
+Newquay, one of the UK's "Best Seaside Towns for Families" gives everybody a unique access to the natural environment, the ocean, and its bountiful coastal life.

-Newquay is blessed with Biodiversity which, per UK Government is "the variety of all life on Earth: genes, species and ecosystems (which) includes all species of animals and plants, and the natural systems that support them (and) contributes to the economy, health and well-being, and it enriches our lives.1"
+Newquay is blessed with a rich varied biodiversity which, per UK Government is "the variety of all life on Earth: genes, species and ecosystems (which) includes all species of animals and plants, and the natural systems that support them (and) contributes to the economy, health and well-being, and it enriches our lives.
+11"

-Wonderful birdlife blesses Newquay Coastline including priority protected species Cornish choughs, kittiwakes, diving gannets and perigreens, fulmars, corn buntings and more which many enjoy viewing and listening to.
-Our townis hosts variety of habitats, from coves of rockpools with various rich seaweeds, to our windswept headlands with delicate sanddune habitats, and valuable saltmarsh of our Gannel Estuary.
+Wonderful birdlife soar over, nests upon and feeds along the Newquay Coastline including priority protected species Cornish choughs, kittiwakes, gannets and peregrines, fulmars, corn buntings and many more which, many people enjoy viewing and listening to.
+Our town is host to a variety of wildlife habitats, from cliffs, coves, rockpools with various rich seaweeds, to our windswept headlands (Towan and Porth), fragile sand dune habitat at Fistral Beach, valuable saltmarsh of our Gannel Estuary and the many beaches.
 Other biodiversity in these local environments which has potential if protected and regenerated to help our food security includes our abundance of samphire, sea spinach, mussels, alexander, nettle, pink valerian and more.
-On our outskirts, we are regenerating Newquay's broadleaf forest of Priory Woods, and host Treloggan community orchard and gardens with their unique Cornish heritage apple and pear species, and Newquay Orchard community gardens local and tourism spaces and mental health support.
+On our outskirts, we are regenerating Newquay's broadleaf Priory Woods, as well as hosting Treloggan community orchard and gardens with their unique Cornish heritage apple and pear species, Newquay Orchard community gardens local and our other green spaces which all offer mental health support.

-The UK government asks that2 "public authorities who operate in England must consider what they can do to conserve and enhance biodiversity in England", i.e. that as a public authority, we must consider what we can do to conserve and enhance biodiversity; agree policies and specific objectives based on our consideration, and act to deliver our policies and achieve our objectives.
+The UK government asks that "public authorities who operate in England must consider what they can do to conserve and enhance biodiversity in England", i.e. that as a public authority, we must consider what we can do to conserve and enhance biodiversity; agree policies and specific objectives based on our consideration, and act to deliver our policies and achieve our objectives.

 We furthermore feel a duty to help protect the sustainability from pollution of Newquay's wonderful fishing and ecosystem assets which support local livelihoods and are crucial to the economic and social viability of the town.
-Newquay Town Council must support efforts to ensure the viability and diversity of Newquay's fish stocks and wildlife to support that our greatest assets are protected.
+Newquay Town Council must support relevant